cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 There are additional routes that are also available, but these are the two that we will focus on for this tutorial.

-Pet data is stored in a PostgreSQL database, and the application may be configured to connect to the database by setting the `DB_URL` environment variables in the application's environment (following [12-factor principles](https://12factor.net/)).
+Pet data is stored in a PostgreSQL database, and the application may be configured to connect to the database by setting the `DB_URL` environment variable in the application's environment (following [12-factor principles](https://12factor.net/)).

 See [Try The Running Application](#try-the-running-application) for examples of consuming the routes using `curl`.